Check this out:

 Fishing for trout in the lower Grande Ronde can produce quality fish during early summer and in the fall when water temperatures are low.
 During mid to late summer, a healthy population of smallmouth bass provides some fast and furious fishing in the lower river.
 Public access is abundant below Wildcat Bridge.

 The lower Wallowa and Grande Ronde rivers from Minam downstream to Wildcat Bridge offer opportunities in the late spring and early summer for floating and fishing trips on wild and scenic water.
-Information on floating the rivers can be obtained from U.S. Bureau of Land Management, Baker Field Office (541) 523-1295 or on line
+Information on floating the rivers can be obtained from U.S. Bureau of Land Management

 The lower Imnaha River has good public access along the road within the Hells Canyon National Recreation Area.
 A trail follows the river through a stunning canyon from the Doug Bar road downstream to the confluence with the Snake River.
 Trout fishing can be good the entire season throughout the lower river.
 Access to the upper Imnaha is equally as good and provides catch-and-release opportunities for large bull trout during the summer months; it’s also a whitefish factory.

-SPRING CHNOOK: Pre-season forecasts of spring Chinook run strength suggest the likelihood of opening sections of the Wallowa and Imnaha rivers for adipose fin-clipped spring Chinook fishing in 2014.
-If the run materializes, a news release announcing the fisheries, open areas, and regulations will be published in late spring.
+SPRING CHNOOK: Pre-season forecasts of spring Chinook run strength suggest the likelihood of opening sections of the Lookingglass Creek and the Wallowa, Imnaha and Grande Ronde rivers for adipose fin-clipped spring Chinook fishing in 2015.
+A pilot fishery was open for the first time on the Grande Ronde in 2014 and this opportunity will likely be extended to 2015.
+If the run materializes as projected, a news release announcing the fisheries, open areas, and regulations will be released in late spring.